 If you don’t like Mexican food, you can get a Fries snack at Papa Loca.

-On this rollercoaster you will start your trip going backwards through some loops then reverse directions to go back to through the station for another set of loops.
+On this rollercoaster, you will start your trip going backwards through some loops then reverse directions to go back through the station for another set of loops.
 You will then be sent backwards yet again to come to rest at the station.

 Your ride will last about 1.5 minutes and you feel like a boomerang at the end of the ride.